The co-founder duo is widely regarded as the "nuclear family" of startups.

 A recent review of startup data on Crunchbase showed that nearly 46% of startups that have raised $10 million or more in funding, and over half of all startups that have successfully exited were built by single founders.

-If you're looking to get started using no-code tools to test your MVP, gain traction, and take your startup to the next stage - even if that just means getting to a point where more conventional development options might make more sense - we recommend getting started with a resource like Bubble via their learning manual, AirDev’s own Bubble resources, or if you’re entirely new to no-code, starting with Ryan Hoover’s seminal piece on the rise of no-code.
+How to get started: We recommend beginning with a broad no-code resource like Bubble via their learning manual, AirDev’s own Bubble resources, or if you’re entirely new to no-code, starting with Ryan Hoover’s seminal piece on the rise of no-code.

-The most important part of bringing on a co-founder starts months before you ever interact with potential co-founders.
-Your success in finding, and convincing a technical co-founder to help build out your vision is directly correlated with how many steps you’ve taken to flesh out your idea ahead of time.
+In your process to determine if you need to get a technical co-founder, the most important part starts months before you ever interact with potential co-founders.
+Your success in finding, and convincing, a technical co-founder to help build out your vision is directly correlated with how many steps you’ve taken to flesh out your idea ahead of time.

-The more coherent your startup idea - customers clearly identified, market research already conducted, user stories written - the more likely your vision, and the product your co-founder helps build are to match up.
+The more coherent your startup idea - customers clearly identified, market research already conducted, user stories written - the more likely your vision, and the product your potential co-founder helps build, will match up.

-What should I build out ahead of time?
+What should you build out ahead of time?